Ladder Operator Block-Encoding

 This work is organized as follows.
-In Section \ref{sec:theory}, we review ladder operators in second quantization.
-In Section \ref{sec:block-encoding}, we review block-encodings and discuss frameworks for constructing block-encodings of different operators.
-In Section \ref{sec:ladder-op-oracles}, we describe the LOBE framework, show compiled block-encodings for several classes of second-quantized operators, and give analytical space-time costs of the associated constructions.
-In Section \ref{sec:results}, we provide numerical quantum resource estimates for block-encodings of various classes of operators and Hamiltonians.
-In Section \ref{sec:conclusions}, we summarize the results presented in this work and discuss future directions.
+In section \ref{sec:theory}, we review the definition of fermionic and bosonic ladder operators.
+In section \ref{sec:block-encoding}, we review block-encodings and discuss frameworks for constructing block-encodings of different operators.
+In section \ref{sec:ladder-op-oracles}, we describe the LOBE framework, show compiled block-encodings for several classes of operators, and give analytical space-time costs of the associated constructions.
+In section \ref{sec:results}, we provide numerical resource estimates for block-encodings of various classes of operators and Hamiltonians.
+In section \ref{sec:conclusions}, we summarize the results presented in this work and discuss future directions.